Wildlife and Conflict: The Cost of Biodiversity Protection Policies

 A Demand System Approach to Endangered Species Protection

 This paper evaluates the effectiveness of the international treaty CITES, which seeks to protect endangered tree species by restricting their trade.
-I first construct a new species-level measure of harvesting activity using satellite data and validate its accuracy.
+I first construct a novel species-level measure of harvesting activity using satellite data and validate its accuracy.
 Second, I estimate a staggered-adoption synthetic-control event-study specification to causally identify the treaty’s impact, revealing substantial heterogeneity in effectiveness across species and regions.
 Third, to inform policy design, I estimate own- and cross-price elasticities for precious tree species using an Almost Ideal Demand System (AIDS).
-Some protected species exhibit positive own-price elasticities—consistent with Veblen goods—complicating conservation efforts that rely on supply restrictions, as they may unintentionally increase demand.
+Some protected species exhibit positive own-price elasticities—consistent with Veblen goods—complicating conservation efforts that rely on supply restrictions, as such restrictions may unintentionally increase demand.
 Finally, using the estimated elasticities, I quantify alternative counterfactual policies and propose targeted strategies that account for positive price responsiveness.
 In particular, counterfactual simulations suggest that restricting trade only in species that have negative own-price elasticities—obey the Law of Demand—or imposing simultaneous rather than sequential bans on endangered species and their close substitutes, leads to better environmental outcomes.

 Wildlife Poaching and the Labour Market (with Etienne Le Rossignol)

-Using data on elephant poaching and the harvesting of endangered precious tree species across Africa and Asia, we document substitution between employment in local agriculture---the labour-intensive sector---and wildlife poaching.
+Using data on elephant poaching and the harvesting of endangered precious tree species across Africa and Asia, we document substitution between employment in local agriculture—the labour-intensive sector—and wildlife poaching.
 Positive economic shocks to agriculture reduce poaching of both elephants and endangered trees.
 A national-level crop minimum price or crop disaster insurance policies reduce elephant poaching.
 A sector-biased, trade-liberalising reforms that lower agricultural employment increase elephant poaching.
 This is consistent with predictions from a standard 2 by 2 trade model, which we use as a conceptual framework.
 Finally, using household survey data on bushmeat consumption, we show that consumption patterns are highly correlated with poaching intensity and can serve as a proxy in regions where formal monitoring is limited.
 This approach expands the spatial coverage of poaching data and offers policymakers a practical tool for improving the monitoring and management of poaching crises.

 Carbon Colonialism (with Etienne Le Rossignol and Orlando Roman)